AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

   * Online demo: https://try.jupyter.org/
 * Jupyter basic tutorial: https://www.youtube.com/watch?v=HW29067qVWk
   (this is just the first link on youtube - there are many more too)
-* CSC has this service, too, however there is no long term saving yet so there is limited research usefulness: https://notebooks.csc.fi/
+* CSC has this service, too, however there is no long term storage yet so there is limited usefulness for research: https://notebooks.csc.fi/

 ..